asztell/ticket-purchasing/README.md

 Runs the node server in the development mode on port 8080.\
 Logs to the node console.

+(CAVEAT: .env file would normally be ignored, it was added as a convenience for the reviewers)

 ## TODO:

 ### 1. Improve the general flow